ppy/osu-wiki/news/2024/2024-10-07-osumania-4k-world-cup-2024-concludes.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://player.twitch.tv/?video=2257700954&parent=osu.ppy.sh&autoplay=false" frameborder="0" allowfullscreen="true" scrolling="no"></iframe>
 </div>

 At last, we've reached the end.
-This was the hardest the pools would get, and it clearly shows, with a great example being [Mare Nectaris (Camellia's "Ingenii" Remix)](https://osu.ppy.sh/beatmapsets/2253779#mania/4793983) by [0DZ0](https://osu.ppy.sh/users/28156707) (RC7).
+This was the hardest the pools would get, and it clearly shows, with a great example being [Mare Nectaris (Camellia's "Ingenii" Remix)](https://osu.ppy.sh/beatmapsets/2253779#mania/4793983) by ::0DZ0::{ user-id=28156707 } (RC7).
 Containing over four whole minutes of pure rice, it has just about all patterns you could imagine seeing in a chart of this length.
 In other words, it's a rice tiebreaker.

 The remaining two examples can be shown by the [osu! originals](/wiki/osu!_originals) this pool gave us (which you can listen to [further below](#grand-finals)).

-[Ashrount](https://osu.ppy.sh/beatmaps/artists/352) has been known for their tracks in other rhythm games, and this time they're bringing us an incredible track for the HB1 slot, [GALVANIZER](https://osu.ppy.sh/beatmapsets/2253764#mania/4793954) mapped by [guden](https://osu.ppy.sh/users/11626065)!
+[Ashrount](https://osu.ppy.sh/beatmaps/artists/352) has been known for their tracks in other rhythm games, and this time they're bringing us an incredible track for the HB1 slot, [GALVANIZER](https://osu.ppy.sh/beatmapsets/2253764#mania/4793954) mapped by ::guden::{ user-id=11626065 }!
 As expected of the slot, it's fairly straightforward with 1/4 snaps, but that's not to say it's straightforward to play, as 288BPM is really pushing the limits for what's doable.
 Doubt it?
 Give it a try yourself!

-To wrap up all mappools, where would we be without the Grand Finals tiebreaker? [kanemiko](https://osu.ppy.sh/beatmaps/artists/367), [Kyutatsuki](https://twitter.com/Kyutatsuki) and [Aoi](https://osu.ppy.sh/beatmaps/artists/183) bring us our final chart, [Fractal Vertex](https://osu.ppy.sh/beatmapsets/2253784#mania/4793996), mapped by [-mint-](https://osu.ppy.sh/users/8976576), [Toaph Daddy](https://osu.ppy.sh/users/7616811), [elexire](https://osu.ppy.sh/users/9206093), [guden](https://osu.ppy.sh/users/11626065), and [MyZterioN-](https://osu.ppy.sh/users/8521723)!
+To wrap up all mappools, where would we be without the Grand Finals tiebreaker? [kanemiko](https://osu.ppy.sh/beatmaps/artists/367), [Kyutatsuki](https://twitter.com/Kyutatsuki) and [Aoi](https://osu.ppy.sh/beatmaps/artists/183) bring us our final chart, [Fractal Vertex](https://osu.ppy.sh/beatmapsets/2253784#mania/4793996), mapped by ::-mint-::{ user-id=8976576 }, [Toaph Daddy](https://osu.ppy.sh/users/7616811), ::elexire::{ user-id=9206093 }, [guden](https://osu.ppy.sh/users/11626065), and ::MyZterioN-::{ user-id=8521723 }!

 While it might be slightly easier than last year's tiebreaker, that's not to say it is without a doubt the hardest thing in the pool.
 In typical tiebreaker fashion, it goes through a ton of patterns, relentlessly throwing more and more at you despite how much you'd want a short break.
 Even if this is out of your skill range, we heavily recommend to at least give it a look and appreciate the work of the designers who toiled away to make this happen.